Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 It is a decentralized application that users or organizations use to automate the governance execution of their projects and communities.
 The automated program is represented by rules encoded in a network of computers that is transparently controlled by the organization members and not influenced by any central authority.

-By completing this article, you will learn how to build a Decentralized Application (Dapp) that integrates a DAO contract on the Fuel blockchain.
-You will also gain knowledge about the following concepts of Dapp development:
+By completing this article, you will learn how to create a DAO contract on the Fuel blockchain.
+You will also gain knowledge about the following concepts:

-1. Writing a DAO smart contract using the sway language.
+1. Writing a smart contract using the sway language.
-2. Wallet configuration
+2. Understanding how to use low level code fundamentals in sway asm, call etc.
-3. Compiling and deploying to the Fuel blockchain (testnet).
+3. Wallet configuration
-4. Creating your DAO front end, including contract calls from your deployed contract.
+4. How to compile and deploy to the Fuel blockchain (testnet).

 ## Prerequisites